LIDS is currently recruiting students for its Fall 2014 projects. Links to applications and deadlines are available below.

 LIDS is firmly committed to two goals: making a difference in international development and providing our members with opportunities to get involved in hands-on, exciting, and high-impact work in a field of their choice.
 To serve these goals, LIDS sets up semester-long projects with leading organizations and entrepreneurs active at the intersection of law and development.
-Typically, we run a number of projects during the fall (September-November) and spring (February-April) periods.
-Over the last three years, LIDS has worked with over 30 partner organizations on more than 40 projects.
+Typically, we run a number of projects during the fall (September-December) and spring (February-May) semesters.
+Over the last five years, LIDS has worked on over 50 projects with more than 35 different organizations.

-During the 2012-13 academic year, we will continue to run projects in collaboration with international development organization partners.
-These projects will be carried out with, and on behalf of, our partner law firm, Orrick, Herrington & Sutcliffe LLP, and will look broadly similar to the projects that LIDS has run in the past.
-Please check our Current Projects page for specifics.
-LIDS is also very pleased to announce a new aspect to our student participation system, the White Paper Series.
-The White Paper Series will be built around researching questions of law and development, and will result in student-generated documents that will be both posted on our website and shared with the development community at large.
-This will be an opportunity both for students to build research and writing skills and substantive knowledge on the practice and theory of development, and for LIDS to develop its institutional knowledge and find a voice in the wider conversation around law and development.
+During the 2014-15 academic year, we will continue to run projects in collaboration with international development organization partners.
+These projects will be carried out with, and on behalf of, our partner law firm, Orrick, Herrington & Sutcliffe LLP.
+Please check our Projects page for specifics.
+LIDS is also very pleased to continue a recent addition to our student participation system, the White Paper Series.
+The White Paper Series will be built around researching questions of law and development and will result in student-generated documents that will be both posted on our website and shared with the development community at large.
+This will be an opportunity for students to build research and writing skills and substantive knowledge on the practice and theory of development, and for LIDS to develop its institutional knowledge and find a voice in the wider conversation around law and development.